 By George Ko and Natalie Mark

 Photos by George Ko

 GR: What was it like growing up in Massachusetts in a restaurant family?

 Dennis Lee: We grew up in a predominantly White, Irish-Catholic place.
-Our parents are immigrants, and their story is a pretty typical immigrant experience.
-Our parents are not academics.
-They were both working a lot in the restaurant industry.
-Restaurants always have opposite hours so our grandmother would take care of us most of the time.
-We grew up longing for our mother at times because she would come home really late.
-My mother and her sisters worked in multiple restaurants, so there were three or four places we grew up messing around in.
+Our parents are immigrants, but they weren't academics; they both worked in the restaurant industry.
+Restaurants always have opposite hours so our grandmother would take care of us, and we grew up longing for our mother because she would come home really late.
+They also worked in multiple restaurants, so there were three or four places we grew up.

 GR: When you think of Massachusetts you don’t necessarily think of a big Korean community.

 Dennis: Absolutely not.
 I think the community is bigger now, obviously.
 A large portion of the Boston population is transient because it’s a big city with hundreds of colleges in the area.
 We rented out a room in our house to grad students for extra money.
 And the Korean church in the community was very tight-knit because it was small.
 They were our extended family.
 Jeff, one of our partners who lives with us now and runs our street-food operation, came from the same community.
 Our parents have been friends since we were born.
 He’s like a brother from another mother.

 GR: One thing I noticed while looking through your mother’s restaurant menu is the huge blend of Asian cuisines.
 It’s not just Korean food, it’s a creative palate.
 Did growing up in your mother’s restaurant influence your menu?

 Dennis: The food at my mom’s restaurant is more of a reflection of the general public's perception and ignorance of specific Asian countries.